 For United States federal income tax purposes, the conversion of convertible preferred stock into shares of Class A common stock and cash in lieu of a fractional share, if any, should be treated as a recapitalization.
 As a result, you should be treated as receiving shares of Class A common stock, including a fractional share, if any, for your convertible preferred stock and then surrendering your fractional share of Class A common stock, if any, for cash.
 With respect to whole shares of Class A common stock which you receive upon conversion of your convertible preferred stock, you should not recognize any gain or loss upon such conversion, you should have a basis in the shares of Class A common stock equal to your basis in the convertible preferred stock surrendered, and your holding period in the shares of Class A common stock should include your holding period in the convertible preferred stock surrendered.
-Your basis in the convertible preferred stock at the time you received it.
+Your basis in the convertible preferred stock surrendered should generally be equal to the fair market value of the convertible preferred stock at the time you received it.